actions-marketplace-validations/mammutmw_usc-rotate-keys-gha/README.md

 A Github action for rotating the keys for `usc`.

-This currently only rotates the keys for a single repo.
-If you are using the keys in more than one project, you have to use a different approach.
+Default configuration only rotates the keys for current repo.
+If using the keys in more than one project, you must explicitly give a comma separated list of repos as `project:` arguments.

 ## Setup